 NEW STRATEGY DIRECTOR

-Timothy Everest MBE, tailor and industry visionary, has joined sport and leisure brand La Martina as Global Strategy Director, to strengthen ties with the Anglo-Saxon world and emphasize its British soul.
-His in-depth knowledge of polo – the brand’s core DNA – will guide La Martina’s most iconic product – the polo shirt – and assist with the brand’s aim to grow its ‘Guards’ collection, a line of high-quality garments for men and women that is inspired by the ceremonial uniforms of the British Royal guards.
+Timothy Everest MBE, tailor and industry visionary, has joined sport and leisure brand La Martina as Global Strategy Director to strengthen ties with the Anglo-Saxon world and emphasize its British soul.
+His in-depth knowledge of polo – the brand’s core DNA – will guide La Martina’s most iconic product – the polo shirt – and assist with the brand’s aim to grow its ‘Guards’ collection, a line of high-quality garments for men and women that is inspired by the ceremonial uniforms of the British Royal Guards.

 lamartina.com